The Quirrell Debacle:

 Some of our confusion is based upon various statements made by Rubeus Hagrid, who, however sincere, is simply not the most credible of sources.
 We really do just seem to have a continuing problem accepting “the world according to Rubeus Hagrid”.
 For one thing, objectivity is a foreign concept to him, and his biases keep getting in our way.

 Hagrid first tells us that Quirrell was “all right while he was studying out of books”, but, then, he went off for a year to get practical experience, and came back “frightened of his subject, frightened of his students” and then went on to do a great deal more grumbling in that vein.
-Which, to me sounds remarkably as though Quirrell had already been a teacher at the school before taking that fatal sabbatical.
+Which, to me sounded remarkably as though Quirrell had already been a teacher at the school before taking that fatal sabbatical.
 Given that we now know that Dumbledore has never, over his entire 30+ years as Headmaster, managed to keep a teacher in the DADA position long enough to actually finish out a year, this suggestion offers a distinct level of “disconnect”.

 By contrast, however, at the end of Goblet of Fire, Voldemort paints Quirrell as young, foolish and over-confident.
 Easily taken over.
 I’m not sure but that a rematch sounds even more likely from this account.

 After all, we don't know whether the DADA position jinx disappates when you leave the castle.
 Nor is Quirrell the only survivor of that jinx (if he had indeed previously tried to teach the subject at Hogwarts) who ended up taking on Tom himself in one form or another before the year was out.